adamsvestka/Diamond-Hollow/Docs/how-to-play.md

 <h1>How to play</h1>

 Another Friday afternoon.
 As your shift comes to an end you ponder on how your demanding job in the mine is a metaphor for the struggles you've had to endure in your early life and how your existence in the mine reflects the ontological statement of God's script as a whole...
 By the time you're done you realize everyone else has already left and you find yourself at the bottom of a very deep mine, alone in the dark.

 As you start making your way up you decide to collect scattered diamonds to flex on your friends once you get out.
 But to your dismay, the mine is roamed by hordes of creatures.
 At first sight, they seem harmless - cute slimy creatures in their natural, gloomy habitat.
 But as you get a better look, you see spikes attached to bodies, concentrated bursts of flammable gasses being ignited and sent recklessly across the mine, creatures created of pure gas and spiders.
 Yikes.

-Not caring about how any of this is physically possible, then again you can just five times your height, you grab your trusty old mining gun and ascend.
+Not caring about how any of this is possible, then again you can jump five times your height, you grab your trusty old mining gun and ascend.

 Relentless, you make note of these obstacles in your journey to the light and jot down a few notes.

 ---